 Community Impact

-We strengthen organizations that serve domestic and rescue animals by supporting medical needs and veterinary treatment, foster programs, and facility maintenance through an annual competitive grant cycle.
-Since 2019, more than half-a-million dollars have been provided to provide care for animal welfare.
+We strengthen organizations that serve domestic and rescue animals by supporting emergency medical needs and veterinary treatment, foster programs, and acquiring large and specialized equipment through an annual grant cycle.
+Since 2020, we have granted more than $721,000 to nonprofit organizations working towards the enhanced welfare of animals.

 Environment